What is a right-of-way?

 Is there an appeal process?

-If during processing of a permit request by the Permitting Services office, the Applicant believes that the design of the project cannot meet all the requirements for access set forth in the “Access Management Program Guidelines” or other design documents, then the Applicant has the option of exercising the “Access Management Design Exception Procedure” Applicants aggrieved by the final written permit application decision of the Permitting Services Section or the District may appeal those decisions to the Agency’s Hearings Unit.
-Appeals should be filed, in writing, with the decision-maker from whom the appeal is being taken—that is, an appeal to the Hearings Unit should be filed with the Utilities and Permits Unit or with the District, for district-issued permits.
-The entity with which the appeal is filed (either Permitting Services Section or the District) is then responsible for forwarding the appeal, together with the administrative record to the Hearings Unit.
+Yes, Applicants aggrieved by the final written permit application decision of the Permitting Services Section or the District may appeal those decisions to the Secretary of Transportation.
+Appeals requesting an Administrative Hearing should be filed, in writing, with 30-days to the Secretary of Transportation.
 The Agency’s Hearings Unit can be reached at (802) 828-5324.
 A person aggrieved by a permit application decision of the Agency’s Hearings Unit can appeal the decision to the Transportation Board (T-Board) in accordance with Vermont Statutes Annotated, Title 19, Section 5(7).